ENGINEERING THE UNKNOWN

-Soverignity over the fruits of our labour.
+Sovereignty over the fruits of our labour and our savings for ever.

 Mutual credit systems, time banks, and community currencies tailored to the economic reality of your region.
 Not speculative — productive.